Climate change in Ghana: Agriculture

 Forty-five percent of the workforce in Ghana depends on small-holder rain-fed agriculture.
-Disruption due to erratic rainfall and other extreme weather will have a negative impact on people's economic well-being.
+Disruption due to erratic rainfall and other extreme weather will harm people's economic well-being.
 Moreover, staple crops such as Cassava, Maize, and cocoa (the major cash crop of Ghana) are expected to see decreased production.
 Based on a 20-year baseline climate observation, it is forecasted that maize and other cereal crop yields will reduce by 7% by 2050.

-Moreover, the combination of deforestation and new dams that dried up rivers has affected agriculture and in turn, brought migration to Accra which increased poor-quality unplanned settlements in the path of potential flash floods.
+Moreover, the combination of deforestation and new dams that dried up rivers has affected agriculture and, in turn, brought migration to Accra, which increased poor-quality unplanned settlements in the path of potential flash floods.

+A 2024 World Bank report estimates that about two million Ghanaians are vulnerable to food insecurity.
+Should any natural disaster occur, food availability will be significantly affected, particularly in the Northern region and the country's rural areas.